Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Results

 A higher prevalence of nouns characterized the human-characteristic lexical features group.
 Specifically, several features point to a human-centric approach to the diagnoses and their subsequent justifications, emphasizing a person's sense of self and their interactions with society: \textit{patient}, \textit{one's own}, \textit{interpersonal}, \textit{others}, \textit{image}.
 Additionally, a more temporal focus is noticeable through the terms: \textit{time}, \textit{sense of (time)}, \textit{future}.
 Finally, the observable reluctance to give a definite diagnosis based just on textual data was reflected by mentions of its scarcity by some human participants: \textit{lack of}, \textit{data}.

-In comparison, the model-characteristic lexical features group had a high prevalence of adjectives.
-This seems to be brought on by a more specific strong tendency of the models to categorize and formalize the patients' subjective experiences and symptoms: \textit{persistent}, \textit{severe}, \textit{severity}, \textit{moderate}, \textit{chronic}, \textit{intense}, \textit{rigid}, \textit{entrenched}.
+Conversely, model justifications relied heavily on adjectives, reflecting a strong tendency to categorize and formalize the patients' subjective experiences and symptoms: \textit{persistent}, \textit{severe}, \textit{severity}, \textit{moderate}, \textit{chronic}, \textit{intense}, \textit{rigid}, \textit{entrenched}.
 The models also exhibit three pronounced single-feature propensities; heavy focus on seeing patterns in patients' testimonies: \textit{patterns}, comparatively high focus on violent life experiences: \textit{violence}, and a predisposition (contrasting with humans) to create own interpretations of the particulars of the patients' conditions when faced with unsatisfyingly detailed or unclear data: \textit{(I) understand (as)}.